-- For a motorcycle: the contact point of the rear wheel on the ground. - For a Quad vehicle: the vertical line to the ground from the centre point of the rear axle. - For a Side-car: the contact point of the side wheel on the ground. - For motorcycles fitted with 2 exhaust outputs, the measurement will be made on the side of the air intake.
-If a central positioned air intake is used, both sides will be tested. - For Quad vehicles with exhaust outlet moved by the median axis, the measurement will be made offset side.
+- For a motorcycle: the contact point of the rear wheel on the ground. - For motorcycles fitted with 2 exhaust outputs, the measurement will be made on the side of the air intake.
+If a central positioned air intake is used, both sides will be tested. - For Side-cars: the contact point of the side wheel on the ground. - For Quad vehicles: the vertical line to the ground from the centre point of the rear axle. - For Quad vehicles with exhaust outlet moved from the median axis, the measurement will be made on the offset side.